dnsos/tutorial-days-postgres-postgis/day_04.md

-# Day 4: More queries and ...
+# Day 4: More queries

 ## Refining the toilets-within-radius finder